Intense-tec/simple-steganography/README.md

 - -h : Show help.

 By Oussama BRICH (brich.oussama@gmail.com),
-No constraints to use this code.# One-Time-Pad
+No constraints to use this code.